64rl0/Vim/README.md

 Over the last 10 years, I have used and tweaked Vim.

-This configuration is the ultimate vimrc (or at least my version of it).
+This configuration is my ultimate vimrc.